 - The educational, social, medical, and extra curricular opportunities at the new location versus the present location

 - Many other factors typically considered in evaluating custody cases

 In summary, relocating children should always be done only after very careful consideration.
 Uprooting children from their home and household and everything that they know should only be done if it is abundantly clear that the new opportunity would be better for the children now and in the future.

 Try to avoid making decisions based upon temporary problems or for emotional reasons which will likely pass or at least ease in time.
 The assistance of an experienced Raleigh divorce lawyer is essential to making good decisions and ensuring any potential move is begun on the right foot.

 Contact an Experienced Raleigh Family Law Firm

-The Doyle Law Group, P.A. is an experienced family law firm, specializing in divorce, child custody and alimony cases.
+The Doyle Law Group, P.A. is an experienced family law firm, focusing on divorce, child custody, and alimony cases.
 With a conveniently located office in Raleigh, The Doyle Law Group, P.A. is able to represent many Triangle families.

 To schedule a legal consultation, call The Doyle Law Group, P.A. today at 919-301-8843 or request a consultation online by completing the form below.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.